juspay/hyperswitch/cypress-tests/README.md

    npm run cypress:routing
    ```

-In order to run cypress tests against multiple connectors at a time:
+In order to run cypress tests against multiple connectors at a time or in parallel:

 1. Set up `.env` file that exports necessary info: